Lenard-Code/SassyPants/README.md

 # SassyPants

 # Introduction
 SassyPants is a project written in C++.
 This is to help execute a basic lsass dump for Blue Team use case testing and log generation.
+Most EDR/AV should detect it (whitelist if need be)

 # Installation
 To install SassyPants, clone the repository and build the project using your preferred C++ build tools.